JoaoAlmeida-dev/XML-Generator-API-AdvancedProgramming/README.md

 * Visitor Interface
     * Declares two methods, a visit and an endVisit
 * Visitable Interface
-    * Declares a single mehthod, accept
+    * Declares a single method, accept

 Visitors are a way to implement custom functionality into our xml "tree".